-The Mackerel Stock Assessment Panel (MSAP) conducted a full stock assessment for Atlantic Group Spanish mackerel in 2003, which included data through the 2001/2002 fishing year; projected landings through 2002/2003 also were included.
+The Mackerel Stock Assessment Panel conducted a full stock assessment for Atlantic Group Spanish mackerel in 2003, which included data through the 2001/2002 fishing year; projected landings through 2002/2003 also were included (MSAP 2003).
 Estimated fishing morality for Atlantic Group Spanish mackerel has been below F{MSY} and F{OY} since 1995.
-Estimated stock abundance has increased steadily since 1995 and is now at a high for the analysis period.
+Estimated stock abundance has increased since 1995 and is now at a high for the analysis period (Figure 1).
 Stock biomass has increased from about 19 million to 24 million fish.
 Probabilities that the Spanish mackerel is overfished are less than 1% and that overfishing has occurred in the most recent fishing year of the assessment are 3%; therefore the MSAP concluded that Atlantic Group Spanish mackerel were not overfished and overfishing did not occur in 2002/2003.
 Although all measures of stock status are well within desirable ranges, the median estimate of MSY dropped from 6.4 million pounds in the last full assessment in 1998 to 5.2 million pounds in the 2003 assessment.
 Much of the decline is believed to be due to the lower estimates of recruitment between the 2003 and the 1998 assessments.
-The MSAP recommended ABC as the median estimate of catch at F 40% SPR, which is 6.7 million pounds (20th -80th percentile range = 5.2-8.4 million pounds).
+The MSAP recommended an Acceptable Biological Catch (ABC) as the median estimate of catch at F 40% SPR, which is 6.7 million pounds (20^{th} - 80^{th} percentile range = 5.2-8.4 million pounds).